 The valley includes sites of historic and scientific interest and there is easy access to a number of footpaths ideal for dog walking.

-The property has been used as film locations in dramas such as ‘The House of Elliot’, ‘Dark Secret’, ‘Cold Caller’, ‘The Durrells’ ‘Arthur of the Britons’, along with popular television serials such as ‘Come Dine With Me’.
+The property has been used as film locations in dramas such as ‘The House of Elliot’, ‘Dark Secret’, ‘Cold Caller’, ‘The Durrells’ and ‘Arthur of the Britons’, along with popular television serials such as ‘Come Dine With Me’.

 Nature programmes filmed on the property include ‘Animal Magic’, ‘Really Wild Show’, ‘Pet Nation’, ‘Velvet Claw’ and ‘A Day in the Life of the Otter’.

 The view down the lake is lovely in spring, summer, autumn and winter.
+Sophie Neville learned to sail here, as mentioned in ‘The Making of Swallows and Amazons (1974)’.

-Whilst being of specific interest to industrial archaeologists the property has been used for photo-shoots and by groups of artists.
+Whilst being of specific interest to industrial archaeologists, the property has been used for photo-shoots and by groups of artists.

 There are a number of rural pubs and restaurants nearby including The Bell at Sapperton, The Crown in Frampton Mansell, the Butchers Arms in Oakridge and The Daneway Inn, all of which are within walking distance.